Tessa Williams // Brooklyn Collective, Working with Artisans, and How to Succeed in Retail

 Brooklyn Collective (BC) was born out of the need to sell.
 I was making one-of-a-kind clothing, and my friend was making jewelry, and we couldn’t find shops that would buy our more creative pieces.
 There wasn’t a lot happening in the neighborhood, at the time, so we were able to find an inexpensive storefront to set up shop.
 We recruited other designers, formed a collective, featured their work, and split the rent costs.

 Artists go through a submission process and once they’re accepted they sign an initial 3-month contract with a monthly fee, which they can renew for as long as they want.
 If an artist sells a piece they receive 90% of the proceeds and the remaining 10% covers store administration fees.
 I allow artists to renew as long as they’d like and some have “stuck around” for over 10 years!
 I refer to them as “the lifers”.
-BC is great in the sense that it’s become a testing market for many artisans.
-Some of their work might be overlooked at Renegade or Brooklyn Flea but in this boutique environment they often sell more of their unique pieces.
+BC has become a testing market for artisans.
+Some of their work might be overlooked at Renegade or Brooklyn Flea but in this boutique environment they can sell more of their unique pieces.

 Who is your average customer?

-She’s a local workingwoman in her 30’s but I have such a mix.
-There are teenagers who save their money and shop and then I have an amazing 80-year-old musician who comes in once a month and buys herself something fabulous!
+She’s a local workingwoman in her 30’s.
+But I have such a mix.
+There are teenagers who save their money and shop.
+Then I have an amazing 80-year-old musician who comes in once a month to buy herself something fabulous!
 I offer products with various price points so that everyone can afford something.
-Category wise customers generally gravitate towards jewelry or home goods.
+Customers gravitate towards jewelry or home goods.

 How do you find designers?
 Do they reach out to you?

-Do you have any tips that you would share with someone interested in opening a retail space?
+Do you have any tips that you'd share with someone interested in opening a retail space?

-2. Find ways to stay relevant in order to gain returning customers and artisans.
-With the rise of social media, easy to make websites like Squarespace and Weebly, and craft fairs, artists have become great at promoting their own work, which decreases the need to sell via a retail shop.
-So be open to their feedback.
+2. With the rise of social media artists have become great at promoting their own work, which decreases their need to sell in a traditional retail setting.
+Be open to their feedback.

 3. Be social, honest, organized and build relationships with customers, clients, designers and neighbors.
 You’re going to need their help!

-4. Lastly, if you have extra space, consider turning it into a studio or offer classes.
+4. If you have extra space consider turning it into a studio or offer classes.
 You’ll have to find innovative ways to generate income in August when business is slow.

 What’s one of the best parts of working at BC?

 Every couple of months we have a large promotional event where we do an open bar, live music, and invite all the artists and customers to the store.
-Customers love to learn about the artist process behind what we sell.
-I’ve had customers nerd out and go up to the makers and say “I’ve bought so many pieces from you!” or “I’m wearing all your stuff!”
+On one hand, customers love to learn about the artist process behind the pieces we sell.
+I’ve had customers nerd out and go up to makers and say “I’ve bought so many pieces from you!” or “I’m wearing all your stuff!”
 On the other hand, artisans get new ideas for products and are surrounded by positive feedback.
 For me, it’s been great to recognize local artisans.